MarySnopok/project-movies/README.md

 - With application of the React Router "App depth" has few pages
 - Individual movie details page with synopsis and extra data
 - Ability to shortlist movies depending on its popularity, rating and actuality.
+- Surprise button that pics a random movie.
 - Accessible, user-friendly and eye-catching design

 ## View it live